Determining Reaction Order Using Rate Data

 The following equipment and techniques are used to determine reaction order:

-- Spectrophotometer: A spectrophotometer is used to measure the absorbance of a solution at a specific wavelength, which can be used to determine the concentration of a reactant or product.
+- Spectrophotometer: A spectrophotometer is used to measure the absorbance of a solution at a specific wavelength, which can be used to determine the concentration of a reactant or product over time.

-- Gas chromatograph: A gas chromatograph is used to separate and quantify the components of a gas sample, which can be used to determine the concentration of a reactant or product.
+- Gas chromatograph: A gas chromatograph is used to separate and quantify the components of a gas sample, which can be used to determine the concentration of a reactant or product over time.

-- Stopped-flow apparatus: A stopped-flow apparatus is used to mix two solutions rapidly and then monitor the reaction by spectrophotometry or gas chromatography.
+- Stopped-flow apparatus: A stopped-flow apparatus is used to mix two solutions rapidly and then monitor the reaction by spectrophotometry or gas chromatography, allowing for the study of fast reactions.

 Types of Experiments